Know the Types of Beam in Civil Engineering

 Cast-in-situ concrete beam

 Cast in situ beam means the beam is cast on site.
-This beam has the advantage of being more flexible and adaptable to different site conditions, but it requires more time and labour to construct.
+This beam has the advantage of being more flexible and adaptable to different site conditions, but it requires more time and labor to construct.

 Precast concrete beam